-Audit reconsideration allows a taxpayer to fight the audit results even if a number of years have passed.
+Audit reconsideration allows taxpayers to fight the audit results even if some years have passed.
 So, if you still owe back taxes due to audit errors, you may be able to request that the IRS review its assessment (provided you did not agree to the assessment or lost your case in tax court).

 IRS may agree to reevaluate the audit assessment if the taxpayer:

 - Did not know or found out too late to participate in the IRS audit

 - Provided documents or other evidence that was ignored

 - Found new substantiation

 An audit reconsideration request is generally appropriate in the following situations: